 What Makes This Recipe So Good

-- This eggs benedict casserole is packed with delicious eggs, chunks of English muffins, Canadian bacon, and topped with creamy hollandaise and the perfect runny eggs for a breakfast or brunch that’s sure the please the whole family.
+- This Eggs Benedict casserole is packed with delicious eggs, chunks of English muffins, Canadian bacon, and topped with creamy hollandaise for a breakfast or brunch that’s sure the please the whole family.

 Place half of the Canadian bacon in a greased baking dish.
 Top it with the chopped English muffins and the rest of the bacon.

-Whisk eight eggs, the milk, and onion powder in a large bowl and then pour over the English muffins.
+Whisk eight eggs, the milk, salt, garlic powder, and onion powder in a large bowl and then pour over the English muffins.
 Cover the baking dish and chill in the fridge overnight.

 When you’re ready to cook the next morning, remove the casserole from the fridge and bake.

 Make little wells in the casserole and crack the eggs into them, then sprinkle with some paprika.
 Bake again until the egg whites are set, but the yolks are still completely soft.

 To make the hollandaise, cut the butter into four pieces and microwave until almost melted.
 Stir until it melts completely.

 Separate the eggs and place the yolks in a small bowl.
 (You can just store the egg whites until you need them for something else!)
 Beat the yolks well and then add to the butter and stir.

 Add the cream and some of the lemon juice to the egg mixture and stir.
 Microwave it until it’s just slightly thick.
 Stop about every 20 seconds to stir.
 Once it’s thickened, remove the sauce from the microwave and stir in extra lemon juice if you’d like.